 - Sorting: This report need a special sorting order using prefixes in the compound names in the method.
-Later, you will remove the prefixes from the report. - Reference: In the area M51 through T72, there are many formulas that use the Excel application Vlookup function.
+Later, you will remove the prefixes from the report. - Reference: Many formulas in the area M51 through T72 use the Excel application Vlookup function.
 Instead of using actual compound names, you will use a symbol for some of the compounds.